|

 paper mat base products.
 The production plants only

-needed to apply an adherent asphalt to the mat and
+needed to apply an adherent asphalt to the mat and attach the granular surfacing and release material

 and the lighter and purportedly better products